-Finally, the predation rates in the Everglades might currently be higher than historical levels as a function of non-native fishes or hydrologic conditions that somehow encourage juvenile predators (e.g., invertebrates) in the sloughs.
-Some non-native fishes introduced to the Everglades have molluscivorous tendencies, like mayan cichlids and african jewelfish that have invaded the Everglades and could have increased predation, but our observations suggested that native predators (e.g., crayfish, giant water bugs, greater sirens) in LILA seem to be more responsible for survival patterns than non-native species (e.g, mayan cichlids).
-One option might be to study controls on giant water bug predation to identify hydrologic conditions reducing their abundances in the dry season.
-But the observed predator community includes native species existing across a wide range of the hydroperiod gradient so it remains unclear how hydrologic variation (i.e., floods or droughts) could fundamentally shift juvenile survival.
-The relation between the predators and hydro-patterns may require more work, but measurements of juvenile survival and growth could also be repeated in time and space to measure variation in vital rates, especially survival, during windows of time that may produce good survival (e.g., depths of 10-15 cm).
-If net community-level predation has not changed from historical levels, then current hydrologic conditions could also be unfavorable for growth of the FAS (i.e., shifted to the left in Figure 5).
+Finally, the predation rates in the Everglades might currently be higher than historical levels as a function of non-native fishes or perhaps hydrologic conditions encourage juvenile predators (e.g., invertebrates) in the sloughs.
+Some non-native fishes introduced to the Everglades have molluscivorous tendencies, like Mayan cichlids and African jewelfish that have invaded the Everglades and could have increased predation, but our observations of diets and tethering remnants suggested that native predators (e.g., crayfish, giant water bugs, greater sirens) in LILA seem to be more responsible for survival patterns than non-native species like Mayan cichlids.
+One option might be to study hydrologic covariates of giant water bug predation to identify hydrologic conditions reducing their abundances in the dry season, but the observed predator community includes native species existing across a wide range of the hydroperiod gradient and it remains unclear how floods or hydrologic droughts could fundamentally shift juvenile predators (low water and drying encourages crayfish; Dorn and Cook 2015, Sinnickson and Dorn 2024).
+The relation between the predators and hydro-patterns may require more work, but measurements of juvenile survival and growth could also be repeated in time and space to measure variation in vital rates, especially survival, during windows of time that may produce better survival (e.g., depths of 10-15 cm).
+If net community-level predation has not increased from historical levels, then current hydrologic conditions could also be unfavorable for population growth of the FAS (i.e., shifted to the left in Figure 5).

 Conclusion

-The classic concept that growth rates mediate juvenile mortality in size-structured populations has been extensively corroborated with empirical studies and with a few theoretical studies, but rarely have these studies explored population dynamic perspectives.
-We created a zero-population isocline using a size-indexed demographic model that indicated a negative relationship between growth and survival, as would be expected under the numerous studies exploring growth and survival alone.
-Yet, environmental conditions that improve reproductive rates modulated the slope, indicating that population disproportionately benefit from better reproductive conditions at higher growth rates.
-The isocline allowed us to interpret empirically measured survival and growth rates in natural conditions under natural predator regimes in terms of population dynamics.
-These results shed light on predator-prey interaction under changes in environmental conditions and indicate that predator compositional differences can overwhelm predictions of asymmetrical differences in thermal-responses of predators and prey.
-Finally, this approach combining a theoretical isocline with empirically derived parameters offered numerous hypotheses about the conditions needed to restore the historical food source of an endangered raptor to population densities that could potentially support future nesting.
+We created a zero-population isocline using a size-indexed demographic model that illustrated the negative relationship between juvenile growth and survival, as predicted conceptually and observed from a handful of experimental studies; with faster growing juveniles populations can withstand greater mortality (lower survival) and still grow. .
+Our application operationalized the concept for use in a field setting making it possible to interpret field-based demographic rates and incorporate variable reproduction.
+Environmental conditions that improved reproductive rates modulated the slope of the isocline, indicating that populations disproportionately benefited from better reproductive conditions at higher growth rates.
+These results shed light on predator-prey interactions under seasonally and spatially variable environmental conditions and indicated that seasonal predator compositional changes overwhelmed qualitative predictions based on thermal-responses of predators and prey.
+Finally, this approach combining a theoretical isocline with field-derived parameters offered numerous hypotheses about the conditions needed to restore the historical gastropod food source of an endangered raptor.
+We encourage others working on short-lived species with size-structured predator-prey relationships to develop size-indexed demographic models (and their isoclines) to interpret field-based parameters and the factors producing positive or negative population growth.

 Acknowledgments: